hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > On able teachers merits build their fame
 >
-> From skilful teachers, pupils they engage,
+> From skilful teachers[^31], pupils they engage,
 >
 > Their balls to open, or upon the stage

->
+[^31]: Some of these teachers (conscious of their own inability) engage qualified pupils, belonging to able masters, to open their balls, whom they advertise as their own pupils.

 > To dance; but their real master's merits they disown,
 >
 > And advertise those pupils as their own.